This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Chase Ultimate Rewards points can be redeemed for cash back, transferred to airline or hotel partners, or used to pay for travel through the Chase travel portal.

 Many people choose cash back and there is nothing wrong with doing that.
 I’ve certainly cashed in points when I needed a little extra money.
-But I usually find that I get more value when I use points for travel.
+For every 100 points you redeem for cash, you would get $1.00.
+That’s one cent per point.

 Good question!